Roger-Rached-ozz961/WinWifiProfilesDumper/README.md

    1. Open **Git Bash** (or any command-line terminal that supports Git).
    2. Navigate to the folder where you want to download the tool.
-   3. Run the following command to clone the repository:
+   3. Run the following commands to clone the repository and run the tool:
    Bash
    ```
    git clone https://github.com/Roger-Rached-ozz961/WinWifiProfilesDumper.git